hotkit/django-slumber/README.markdown

 ### create (model) ###

 Creates a new instance of the model type on the slumber server.
+In order to use this the user must have the standard `app.add_model` permission.

+### delete (instance) ###

+Uses a POST request to delete the instance.
+The user requires the `app.delete_model` permission.

 ### data (instance) ###

 Returns the instance attributes and provides links to related data.
+Only authenticated users may get instance data.

 #### Customising Slumber data ####